 I tend to try and hand sand out any spots I can actually get some good sand paper into.
 I have a precision Dremel tool, these can be with cord or cordless, that I can attach sand paper and even some rough bits on there to help get in those hard to get places.
 Wen looks like they make a pretty good tool for much cheaper as well.

 I have even used the scroll saw itself to work out some rough edges in tight to get to spots.
 Using the scroll saw in this manner can be a bit tricky as you might start to make smoothing out cuts you did not really plan on.
 There are likely many other ways to accomplish this.
 To each his/her own.

 Are you Looking for Some Starter Patterns?

 It may be hard to find a pattern to start in scrolling out your first projects.
 Some people may not be able to do what I do and may have to purchase some good patterns.
-I admit, someday I might buy a pattern or two, its feasible, I like a lot of what I see out there.
 There can be some good cheaper resources out there for patterns such as Wildlife, general scroll work, or even what I am really excited about Intarsia.

 I hope I have given you some good things to consider on how to scroll saw patterns.
 Difficulty can vary with each project, and if you think about the items I mentioned; Applying the pattern to the wood, drilling the holes, considering excess wood, planning your cuts, and doing Touch-ups, you can greatly increase the success of your scroll saw projects.